ninal1811/CYOA/README.md

-## The purpose of this project is to practice command line and GitHub skills.
+# Directions
+Welcome to
+In this game the main objective is to choose what you would like to do.
+However, the result may be unexpected.
 ### Click [here](home.md) to begin!